worldofmarcus/project-portfolio-4/README.md

 [Back to top](<#table-of-content>)

-The libraries uses in this project are located in the requirements.txt file and have been documented below
+The libraries used in this project are located in the requirements.txt file and have been documented below

 * [asgiref](https://pypi.org/project/asgiref/) - ASGI is a standard for Python asynchronous web apps and servers to communicate with each other, and positioned as an asynchronous successor to WSGI.
 * [cloudinary](https://pypi.org/project/cloudinary/) - The Cloudinary Python SDK allows you to quickly and easily integrate your application with Cloudinary.
 Effortlessly optimize, transform, upload and manage your cloud's assets.